Thrive with True Inspiration Using these Important Leadership Ideas and Skillsby Angeline Pacy on 11/14/18

 - Leadership has a team- or community-oriented emphasis for better collaboration, inclusion, unity, and worker-satisfaction

-- A strong value and skill-set in delegation, seeking to discover the talents of self and others, delegating tasks to appropriate individuals (not punishing or overly-criticizing others who are not properly trained or naturally skilled in a task, re-assigning duties as appropriate)
+- A strong value and skill-set in delegation, seeking to discover the talents and limitations of self and others, delegating tasks to appropriate individuals (not punishing or overly-criticizing others who are not properly trained or naturally skilled in a task, re-assigning duties as appropriate)

 - Effective coping skills for stress management such as good self-care, work-life balance, expanding healing modalities for stress, observing labor laws

 - Reasonable expectations, including setting reasonable timelines and goals for self and others, abiding by laws (including labor laws and environmental laws)

 - Utilizes a positive reward system for self and others, such as healthy rewards and activities for project milestones and achievements

 - Utilizes mindfulness skills which consider the consequences of actions and feelings of self and others

 - Leads by example, keeping a humble, gentle servant’s heart, removes ego, does not expect more out of employees and others than what they are willing to do themselves

 - Takes ownership and responsibility for mistakes and behaves honestly and forthright